 “I don’t.
 You’re Dr. Blood.”

 She says nothing.
-Quivering tense, hands clenched in her lap, eyes steady.
+Quivering tense, she clenches her hands in her lap, eyes steady.

 There is a choice at this juncture.
 I can lean back, showing openness and a relaxation that clearly does not reflect her own body language to demonstrate my own calm.
-Or, I can lean forward, arms apart but hands together, so I am neither overwhelming like a predator nor closed in like prey, and thus seem more intensely interested in what I have to say.
+Or, I can lean forward, arms apart but hands together, neither overwhelming like a predator nor closed in like prey, and thus seem more interested in what she has to say.

 Simply sitting upright isn’t an option.
 That’s choosing inaction, a protagonist who refuses to move.

 She’s already intense.
-I know I should calm her down – avoid emotional trigger words, move away from any questions conjuring more feeling than thought – but I did not get into this business because I found damaged minds boring.
+I know I should calm her down—avoid emotional trigger words, move away from questions conjuring more feeling than thought—but I did not get into this business because I found damaged minds boring.